devops-contribution/dyninno-project/README.md

 ## License
 NA

-© 2025 - Mukesh Singh Rawat.
-All rights reserved.
+© 2025 - All rights reserved.